HKBUproject/historical-uyghur-chinese-corpus/README.md

 Note: Each file is better displayed if you click on the "Raw" button in the corresponding window as shown below:

 <img src="/images/Raw_GitHub.png">

+<a id="note1" href="#note1ref"><sup>1</sup></a>The RB documents in Turki and RA004 were all translated from Chinese by the same translator or group of translators, working for the Mongolian and Chinese Affairs Commission.